Take control of your production

 The metallized components are typically manufactured in large volumes using plastic injection molding, combined with additional advanced production processes.
 Quality and cost control are critical.

 Integrating and automating production lines while incorporating continuous quality feedback is crucial.
 This is well understood by leading plastic and automotive component suppliers globally.
-Impact Coating delivers the highest quality and most efficient metallization solutions to these demanding producers.
+Impact Coatings delivers the highest quality and most efficient metallization solutions to these demanding producers.